 School Bus Inspections

 Our school buses are inspected by the Washington State Patrol twice a year.
-Inspections in the summer are for 100% of the fleet and in the winter 20%.
+Summer inspections cover 100% of the fleet, and winter inspections look at 20% of the fleet.
 Our mechanics have received outstanding school bus inspection certificates for many years.

 School Bus Driver Credentials

-All school bus drivers are required to submit fingerprints for FBI background check.
-A 5 year driving abstract is also requested for review.
-Successful candidates then begin a training course that includes time in the classroom and behind the wheel of the school bus.
-Drivers train on defensive driving, rules of the road and all regulations.
-After passing written tests and a drive test they then obtain a CDL through the Department of Licensing and a School Bus Authorization through the state.
-Drivers are required to maintain compliance by maintaining a clear driving record, participate in a random drug testing pool and attend annual training as determined by the state.
-School Bus drivers are highly trained professionals that assume the responsibility to safely transport students.
+All school bus drivers are required to submit fingerprints for a FBI background check.
+A five-year driving abstract is also requested for review.
+Cleared candidates then begin a training course that includes classroom lessons as well as time behind the wheel.
+Drivers train on defensive driving, rules of the road, and all regulations.
+After passing all written and driving tests, drivers obtain a CDL through the Department of Licensing and a School Bus Authorization through the state.
+Drivers are required to maintain compliance by keeping a clear driving record, participating in a random drug testing pool, and attending annual training as determined by the state.
+School bus drivers are highly-trained professionals that assume the responsibility to safely transport our students.